-When you are just two to three inches from the floor, reverse the direction and push yourself back up into the upright plank position.
+When you are two to three inches from the floor, reverse the direction and push yourself back into the upright plank position.
 Repeat this movement for a complete set of ten.
 Try to perform as many sets as you can without losing excellent form.

 To condition your chest, place your hands closer together.
-When your hands are so close that they almost touch, you will feel your outer arms and inner chest muscles doing most of the work on the push-ups.
+When your hands are so close that they almost touch, you will feel your outer arms and inner chest muscles doing most of the work on the pushups.

 To work your upper back, place your hands further apart.
 This method will create an impressive back definition.